dbarua1020/Hospital-Management-System/README.md

 The primary keys are denoted by underlining the texts here.

-<br><br>

-Shapes & the meanings-
 <br>
+Shapes & the meanings-  <br>
-The rectangular boxes are used to denote entities.
+The rectangular boxes are used to denote entities. <br>
-Ovals denote attributes.
+Ovals denote attributes. <br>
-Diamonds denote relationships.
+Diamonds denote relationships. <br>
-The double oval drawn denotes multi-valued attribute.
+The double oval drawn denotes multi-valued attribute. <br><br>

 ![hospital-192](https://github.com/dbarua1020/Hospital-Management-System/assets/99043833/e90684da-de73-498c-a533-4cb455d5a836)